qiuxin2012/TinyXin/my/Concat.md

 ```

 Concat is a container who concatenates the output of it's submodules along the
-provided dimension `dim`: all submodules take the same inputs, and their output is
+provided `dimension`: all submodules take the same inputs, and their output is
 concatenated.
 ```
                  +----Concat----+